meyer-lab/gc-cytokines/Manuscript/Text/01_Introduction.md

 acknowledge: This work was supported by National Institutes of Health DP5-OD019815 to A.S.M. and by a research agreement with Visterra Inc.
 contrib: A.S.M. and S.M.C. conceived of the study.
 S.M.C. and C.P. performed the PBMC experiments and engineered the IL-2 fusion proteins.
 A.C.W., A.M.F., A.S.M, B.O.J., and Z.S.K. performed the computational analysis.
 All authors helped to design experiments and/or analyze the data.
 interests: S.M.C. and C.P. are employees of Visterra Inc.
+sigstate: Authors must submit a 120-word maximum statement about the significance of their research paper written at a level understandable to an undergraduate educated scientist outside their field of speciality.
+The primary goal of the significance statement is to explain the relevance of the work in broad context to a broad readership.
+The significance statement appears in the paper itself and is required for all research papers.
 link-citations: true
 csl: ./Manuscript/pnas.csl
 ---